rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Provide external references

-The chat copilot can use external references to build more accurate suggestions.
+The chat GitHub Copilot can use external references to build more accurate suggestions.
 For exemple if you want to generate a code that make a request to an API you can provide an example of the API response in the chat or the url to the API reference.
-Copilot will use it to generate better code.
+GitHub Copilot will use it to generate better code.

 ```bash
 Write a TS function that retreiev all dog breeds from the following API and return an array of Breed objects Request: HTTP GET https://dog.ceo/api/breeds/list/all
 ```

-Copilot will use the given external reference to generate the code.
+GitHub Copilot will use the given external reference to generate the code.
 You will see that he wil generate the Breef interface (or class) with a subBreeds property.
 It's coming from the API given by the external reference.

 ```ts
 interface Breed {